Baraaalaj/NewsApp/README.md

 # 📰 News App

-تطبيق أندرويد حديث لعرض الأخبار من مصادر متعددة، تم تطويره باستخدام Kotlin ويعتمد على تقنيات حديثة مثل Room، Retrofit، Navigation Component، وCoroutines. يتيح للمستخدم تصفح الأخبار، البحث عنها، وحفظ المقالات المفضلة لقراءتها لاحقًا.
+A modern Android application for browsing news from multiple sources, built with **Kotlin** and powered by modern Android development tools such as **Room**, **Retrofit**, **Navigation Component**, and **Coroutines**.
+The app allows users to explore the latest news, search for articles, and save favorites to read later.

+---

-## 📸 صور من التطبيق
+## 📸 Screenshots

-> بعد رفع الصور داخل مجلد `screenshots`، استخدم الروابط التالية:
+> After uploading your screenshots inside the `screenshots` folder, use the links below:

 ![Home Screen](screenshots/home.png)
 ![Search Screen](screenshots/search.png)
 ![Favorites Screen](screenshots/favorites.png)
 ![Article Details](screenshots/details.png)

+---

-## 🎯 الميزات
+## 🎯 Features

-- 🗞️ عرض الأخبار من مصادر متعددة باستخدام Retrofit
-- 🔍 البحث عن الأخبار حسب العنوان أو المحتوى
-- ❤️ حفظ المقالات في قائمة المفضلة باستخدام Room
-- 📄 عرض تفاصيل المقالة مع الصورة والمحتوى الكامل
-- 🌐 زر لفتح المقالة في المتصفح الخارجي
+- 🗞️ Fetch news from multiple sources using **Retrofit**
+- 🔍 Search articles by title or content
+- ❤️ Save articles to favorites using **Room Database**
+- 📄 View full article details with image and content
+- 🌐 Open articles in an external browser
-- 🌓 دعم الوضع الليلي (Dark Mode)
+- 🌓 Dark Mode support
-- 🧭 تنقل سلس بين الشاشات باستخدام Navigation Component
+- 🧭 Smooth navigation between screens with **Navigation Component**

+---

-## ⚙️ التقنيات المستخدمة
+## ⚙️ Tech Stack

 - **Kotlin**
 - **Room Database**